Nettie Stevens: Career

 At Bryn Mawr, following her 1905–06 publications, Stevens bred and studied Drosophila melanogaster fruit flies in the laboratory.
 She worked with these as subjects of her research for some years before Morgan adopted them as his model organism.

 Sex determination

 Although Stevens and Wilson both worked on chromosomal sex determination, many authors have credited Wilson alone for the discovery.
-Additionally, Thomas Hunt Morgan has been credited with the discovery of sex chromosomes although at the time of these cytological discoveries, he argued against Wilson's and Stevens' interpretations.
+Additionally, Thomas Hunt Morgan has been credited with the discovery of sex chromosomes although at the time of these cytological discoveries, he argued against Wilson's and Stevens's interpretations.
 Morgan's recognition came in part from his work on sex linkage of the white mutant gene of fruit flies and was especially heightened by his Nobel Prize award in 1933.
 Stevens was not even recognized immediately after her discovery.
 For example, Morgan and Wilson were invited to speak at a conference to present their theories on sex determination in 1906 but Stevens was not invited to speak.